How to Care for ‘Gollum’ Jade (Crassula Ovata)

 In their native habitat gollum jade often grows on rocky hillsides to avoid the full intensity of the sun all day.

-This allows gollum jade to grow very well as house plants located in a sunny window and they can even grow relatively well (albeit slower) in bright indirect light.
+This allows gollum jade to grow very well as house plants located in a sunny window like mine is, and they can even grow relatively well (albeit slower) in bright indirect light.

 If your gollum succulent is in too much shade the leaves turn light green and grow a leggy appearance.